5 awesome dog photography tricks you need to know

 Dogs are awesome animals and best friends to many humans.
 They are also great photography models and it is a lot of fun taking pictures of those furry creatures.
 I, therefore, am more than happy to share 5 awesome dog photography tricks you need to know.
 All you need is a dog or two.
 In case you want to dive straight into the video using the following link.

 - Video of my 5 awesome dog photography tricks you need to know

 The first of my 5 awesome dog photography tricks you need to know is to use reflection.
-Watch out for ponds, lakes or rivers and think about on how to best get a cool reflection of your dog.
+Watch out for ponds, lakes, or rivers, and think about how to best get a cool reflection of your dog.
 The water quality will have a lot of impact on the outcome of your image.
 Try to find silent water without waves and without anything floating on it such as leaves or other things that may distract your reflection.

 Perspective and angle

 I usually try to portrait dogs on eye-level meaning that I need to position myself with the camera on the same level the dog’s eyes are.
 This can become a bit challenging for small animals and often ends up me lying on the ground.
 However, there are good reasons to try different perspectives and angles.